XeniaTsomp/ModelChecking/README.md

 # Run the code

-### Prism Installation
+### Prism model checker Installation
-PRISM is free and open source software.
-You can download both the tool and its source code for free from the following link https://www.prismmodelchecker.org/download.php.
+PRISM is a free and open source software.
+You can download both the tool for free from the following link https://www.prismmodelchecker.org/download.php.

 <img src="images/prim model checker.png">

 ### Run the CTMC model